sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/get-started/building-howto.md

 ### Example: Adding Nano

 The following example shows how to add `nano` as an alternative text editor to the image.
-You can add the packages for which SPEC files already exist.
+You can add the packages for which .SPEC files already exist.
 Simply include them in an existing `packagelist` file, or create a new one and add it to the `imageconfig`.